lgaetano/allen_institute_code_challenge/README.md

-# Code Challenge: Retrieve Interesting Data and Do Something.
+# Code Challenge: Retrieve Interesting Data and Do Something
 ### by: Lia Gaetano

 ## The Question